developer-onizuka/serviceMesh/README.md

 - If EndPoint-A has a logic accessing to Service-B, the access is hi-jacked by Envoy proxy in the pod.
 The access travels along on service mesh.
 - There is an endpoint of Service-B in each cluster (both Cluster1 and Cluster2).
 So, the access from EndPoint-A will go to either EndPoint-B in Cluster1 or in Cluster2.
 - Each cluster must have a DNS entry for the service in order for the DNS lookup to succeed, and a request to be successfully sent.
-This is true even if there are no instances of that service’s pods running in the client cluster.
+This is true even if there are no instances of that service’s pods running in the cluster which makes requests.

 The following is a case of
 - multiple cluster